pingcap/docs/tidb-cloud/integrate-tidbcloud-with-dbt.md

     As you can see in the results, the seed file was started and loaded into three tables: `analytics.raw_customers`, `analytics.raw_orders`, and `analytics.raw_payments`.

 2. Verify the results in TiDB Cloud.
-The show databases command lists the new analytics database that dbt created.
-The show tables command indicates that there are three tables in the analytics database, corresponding to the ones we created above.
+The `show databases` command lists the new analytics database that dbt created.
+The `show tables` command indicates that there are three tables in the analytics database, corresponding to the ones you have created.

     ```sql
     mysql> show databases;